InAnimaTe/altmash/README.md

 ## AltMash - The terminal based coin data analyzer

+> As I'll probably never get the time to actually build this, I figure I should at least link another awesome project called [coinmon](https://github.com/bichenkk/coinmon).
+It does a lot of what I meant for altmash and has some exciting upcoming features.
+Additionally, check out https://github.com/cmahon/awesome-cryptocurrency and https://github.com/kennethreitz/awesome-coins for more awesome crypto related stuff!

 AltMash helps you understand the current market and how your present/future investments may fare.
 AltMash does this utilizing the API for the given exchange and actually having the intelligence to do some quick and simple calculations